 Aims

 This module introduces students to definitions of and perspectives on sustainable development and links the sustainable development discourse to contemporary and emerging issues in rural areas.
 The aim is to enable students to develop a better understanding of the concept of sustainable development and its implications for policy and decision-making, with particular reference to the rural development sphere.
-Examples and media from IFAD are integrated into the lectures to provide a practical perspective.
+The module also touches on agricultural cross-border trade facilitation as driver of sustainable and inclusive rural livelihoods, with particular emphasis on Sub-Saharan Africa.
+Examples and media from IFAD, World Bank Group and other relevant actors are integrated into the lectures to provide a practical perspective.

 The specific aims of the module are: